Skip to main content

 Pathway A - The two elements being assessed, the delivery of a presentation to clients and the writing of a group report are two important elements in management consultancy.

-They will also provide the students the opportunity to demonstrate their ability to integrate the many different elements of the MBA.
+They will also provide you with the opportunity to demonstrate your ability to integrate the many different elements of the MBA.

-Pathway B - Two reports are required based on the core modules.
-One is a group report for the client the other is an individual report based on learning from the core consultancy module experience.
+Pathway B - Two reports are required based on the core and elective modules and a client report.
+One is an individual report based on learning from the core consultancy module experience.
+Also a short group report for the client the other is an essay based on the learning from the elective.
+This is also a requirement to pass the module.

 The client consultancy presentation in pathway B is compulsory but assessed for formative feedback only.